samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 npm install gulp-watch -g
 ```

-Next we will set up a build task, if you press ctrl+shift+B VS Code will complain and say no task runner is configured, click on "Configure Now".
+Next we will set up a build task, if you press Ctrl+Shift+B VS Code will complain and say no task runner is configured, click on "Configure Now".
 This will create a **tasks.json** file.
 Here is where we will define what tasks to run.
 Replace the contents of the file with the JSON below

 ``` javascript
 {